pandas-dev/pandas/doc/source/user_guide/scale.rst

 much harder to do chunkwise.
 In these cases, you may be better switching to a different library that implements these out-of-core algorithms for you.

-.. _scale.other_libraries:
+.. _scale.other_libraries::q:wq

 Use Other Libraries
 -------------------

-There are many other libraries which provide similar APIs to pandas and work nicely with pandas DataFrame, but can give you the ability to scale your large dataset processing and analytics by parallel runtime, distributed memory, clustering, etc. You can find more information in `the ecosystem page <https://pandas.pydata.org/community/ecosystem.html#out-of-core>`_.
+There are other libraries which provide similar APIs to pandas and work nicely with pandas DataFrame, and can give you the ability to scale your large dataset processing and analytics by parallel runtime, distributed memory, clustering, etc. You can find more information in `the ecosystem page <https://pandas.pydata.org/community/ecosystem.html#out-of-core>`_.